yarixxx/cv/README.md

 -----

-### Jul 2013 – May 2015 – Senior Software Engineer, Luxoft, Saint-Petersburg, Russia/Bucharest, Romania
+#### Jul 2013 – May 2015 – Software Engineer, Luxoft, Saint-Petersburg, Russia/Bucharest, Romania

 **Project2**: Platform for one of the largest German banks for presenting complex financial information.
 **Project Role**: Software Developer